Mother of pearl marquetry boxes that are made in Egypt

 The early use of wood veneers for decorative purposes dates to ancient Egypt.
-The Pharaohs were familiar with chairs and chests that incorporated thinly sliced sections of contrasting woods and semi precious materials assembled in geometric patterns.
+The Pharaohs were familiar with chairs and chests that incorporated thinly sliced sections of contrasting woods and semi-precious materials assembled in geometric patterns.
 Currently, traditional artisanal workshops, or the producers, are responsible for the design and production process.
-Workshops purchase the raw materials and then transform them using the craftsmen’s inherited knowledge, skill and know-how in producing an authentic piece of Egyptian Islamic craft.
-During the production process, artisanal workshops do not perform all production tasks; rather, there is specialization within the one-craft cluster.
+Workshops purchase the raw materials and then transform them using the craftsmen’s inherited knowledge, skill, and know-how in producing an authentic piece of Egyptian Islamic craft.
+During the production process, artisanal workshops do not perform all production tasks; rather, there is a specialization within the one-craft cluster.
 Adding value to the product takes place during the production process, where a complete cluster of not less than five workshops contribute to the value-added process for one product.
 Egypt which is well known for its mother-of-pearl inlaid wooden boxes (different, for example, from Damascene wood products), use the following craftsmen to work on a single box; a carpenter an inlay worker (sadafgy); a wood stainer (ostorgy) and an upholsterer (menaged).